Berkeley-MDes/tdf-fa23-ollioll/README.md

 **Reflection**

 I have watched a ton of videos and downloaded a few plugins.
+I started with weaverbird and mesh+ but the components of mesh+ did not register on my mac.
+So I had to think of a different way.
+I used the mesh forms from weaverbird and just used traditional tools to try to manipulate the form to fit my phone.
 I have reached a good point in actually making a shape and having my phone fit into it.
 The organization of the file is a mess but I feel good about where I am.
 I feel like I understand grasshopper but still think solid modeling is easier.

 <img width="500" alt="Final Form 1" src="https://github.com/Berkeley-MDes/tdf-fa23-ollioll/blob/main/weekly-reports/IMG_1323%20copy.jpg"> <img width="500" alt="Final Form 2" src="https://github.com/Berkeley-MDes/tdf-fa23-ollioll/blob/main/weekly-reports/IMG_1327%20copy.jpg">